 More vegan salad recipes:

-- 1.5 pounds bok choy (baby or regular), chopped into bite-sized pieces I used 3 heads of baby bok choy.
+- 1.5 pounds baby bok choy, ends trimmed, chopped into bite-size pieces - I used 3 heads baby bok choy.

 - 2 small pears, cored and thinly sliced